Ba'athist Syria: Politics and government

 Since the 1963 seizure of power by its neo-Ba'athist Military Committee until the fall of the Assad regime in 2024, the Arab Socialist Ba'ath Party governed Syria as a one-party dictatorship that operated as a totalitarian police state.
-Following a period of intra-party strife, Ba'athist general Hafez al-Assad purged his political rivals and the gained control of the Syrian Ba'ath party after the 1970 coup d'état; since then, his family dominated the country's politics until the collapse of the Ba'athist system.
+Following a period of intra-party strife, Ba'athist general Hafez al-Assad purged his political rivals and then gained control of the Syrian Ba'ath party after the 1970 coup d'état; since then, his family dominated the country's politics until the collapse of the Ba'athist system.

+The regime was considered one of the most repressive in modern times, arguably reaching totalitarian levels, although it has been alternatively described as highly authoritarian but not totalitarian; it was consistently ranked as one of the "worst of the worst" within Freedom House indexes.

 Julie Rajan noted that Bashar al-Assad's brutal crackdowns on dissidents and peaceful protestors was modelled after the pattern of Hafez al-Assad's totalitarianism, which was marked by the pervasive regimentation of civilians through the Ba'athist military and judicial apparatus.
 Through the emergency laws imposed on Syrians by the Ba'ath party since 1963, both Hafez and Bashar exercised dictatorial powers and centralized administrative functioning around the Assad family and their small clique of loyalists.
 The Ba'athist emergency laws enabled Hafez and Bashar to order arbitrary detentions, interfere in the personal lives of civilians, operate extrajudicial structures, and declare punishments against suspected dissidents through shadow courts.
 The number of personnel in the Syrian military and various intelligence entities expanded drastically from 65,000 in 1965 to 530,000 in 1991; and surpassed 700,000 in 2004.